A113L/Hashcracking/crackers/tools/Readme.md

-Helpful tools to assist in password hash recovery.
+Helpful tools to assist in passwords hashes recovery.

 sha256sums: